pestefo/latam-challenge-mle/docs/challenge.md

 We can see that there is no linear correlation between `delay` and the othe variables.
 The only exception is `min_diff`.

+Considering:
-Considering the comments from the Data Scientist that there is no significant differences between both models, and the non-linearity interactions between the target variable and the rest *or* no dependency at all between them makes XGBoost more suitable for this problem.
+1. No significant differences in performance between both models
+1. Non-linearity interactions between the target variable and the rest *and/or* no dependency at all between
+1. The size of the dataset may be large (XGBoost handles it better)

+I propose using XGBoost for this problem.

 ## Part II